 In FY19, our GHG emission intensity (Scope I and Scope II) reduced by 56% from 158.3 to 69.7 kgCO $2$ e/KL of product manufactured, putting us on track to meet our 2022 goal to reduce our greenhouse gas emissions to 75% below 2013 levels.
-We are

-Our Baddi unit is certified as per ISO: 50001 Energy Management System also committed to implement systems to account for scope III emissions (outside the organisation boundary) and also re-align our targets encompassing all three emission scopes within next two years.
-Further the GHG emission intensity (Scope I and Scope II) of our international operations (includes manufacturing operations in Bangladesh, Egypt and Vietnam) for FY19 is 112 kgCO2e/MT of product manufactured.
+We are also committed to implement systems to account for scope III emissions (outside the organisation boundary) and also re-align our targets encompassing all three emission scopes within next two years.
+Further the GHG emission intensity (Scope I and Scope II) of our international operations (includes manufacturing operations in Bangladesh, Egypt and Vietnam) for FY19 is 112 kgCO_e/MT of product manufactured.